OISF/suricata/doc/userguide/devguide/contributing/backports-guide.rst

 Then, also periodically, we will create backport issues from those items identified in the previous steps.
 When doing so, we will evaluate what are the relevant target backport releases.
-Some issues reported against master or the current Suricata release may not apply to older releases.
+Some issues reported against main or the current Suricata release may not apply to older releases.

 Git Backport Workflow
 ---------------------

-If you are working on a task that needs to be backported, only start the backporting process once the PR for master has been merged.
+If you are working on a task that needs to be backported, only start the backporting process once the PR for main has been merged.
 Then:

     * *Identify the commit(s) needed* for the backport.
-Start with the PR that merged the commits into master and select only the commits from the issue being backported.
+Start with the PR that merged the commits into main and select only the commits from the issue being backported.
     * *Bring each commit into the new branch,* one at a time -- starting with the oldest commit.
-Use ``git cherry-pick -x commit-hash``, where ``commit-hash`` is the hash to the commit already in master or main-7.0x that is being backported, as it maintains the linkage with said cherry-picked commit.
+Use ``git cherry-pick -x commit-hash``, where ``commit-hash`` is the hash to the commit already in main or main-7.0x that is being backported, as it maintains the linkage with said cherry-picked commit.
     * *Resolve conflicts:* Some of the cherry-picked commits may contain merge conflicts.
 If the conflicts are small, include the corrections in the